dmkUK/dmkUK/README.md

 ### Hi there 👋

+I'm a photography enthusiast trying to get a couple of linux based machines to work.
+I have near zero coding knowledge, so please be gentle.

 <!--
 **dmkUK/dmkUK** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.